AlexanderK34/AlexanderK34/README.md

 ## Create a Spring-MVC and Spring-REST Web Service with AOP Exception Handling for a Travel Agency:

-1- Show list of all passengers
+1. Show list of all passengers:
-/api/passengers
+<b>/api/passengers</b>

-2- Show just one passenger by id:
+2. Show just one passenger by id:
-/api/passengers/1
+<b>/api/passengers/1</b>

-3- Find a passenger by family /api/passengers/find/family
+3. Find a passenger by family:
+<b>/api/passengers/find/family</b>

-4- Show list of passengers based on the destination city /api/passengers/city/some-city
+4. Show list of passengers based on the destination city:
+<b>/api/passengers/city/some-city</b>

-5- Show list of passengers ordered by family /api/passengers/sorted/family
+5. Show list of passengers ordered by family:
+<b>/api/passengers/sorted/family</b>

-6- Show list of all passengers by departure date /api/passengers/departuredate/departuredate
+6. Show list of all passengers by departure date:
+<b>/api/passengers/departuredate/departuredate</b>

-7- Show list of all passengers by departure date and destination city /api/passengers/find/date/{date}/city/{city}
+7. Show list of all passengers by departure date and destination city:
+<b>/api/passengers/find/date/{date}/city/{city}</b>

-8- Create an index page and test all your links.
+8. Create an index page and test all your links.
 Load your data structure in the separate method.

-9- Implement delete by id. (@DeleteMapping) /api/passengers/1
+9. Implement delete by id. (@DeleteMapping):
+<b>/api/passengers/1</b>

 Example: Show list of all passengers -> REST, Spring MVC, Database interaction (Hibernate + MySQL)

 ## Passenger Object:

-name
+- name

-family
+- family

-birthdate
+- birthdate

-email
+- email

-phone
+- phone

-gender(F/M)
+- gender(F/M)

-payment(is an object type of card, card number)
+- payment(is an object type of card, card number)

 ## Address Object:

-number
+- number

-streetAddress
+- streetAddress

-city
+- city

-state
+- state

-country
+- country

-zipcode
+- zipcode

 ## Flight:

-fromCity
+- fromCity

-departureDate
+    - departureDate

-departureTime
+    - departureTime

-toCity
+- toCity

-destinationDate
+    - destinationDate

-destinationTime
+    - destinationTime